ZaTribune/springboot-microservices-websocket-example/README.md

 ## Overview
-The main idea for this project is to simulate a microservices environment where a microservice accepts a websocket request then forwards that request to another microservice.
+The main idea for this project is to simulate a microservices environment where a microservice accepts a websocket request then forwards that request to some destination meanwhile processing that request with another microservice.
+In short words, there's an open websocket communication between the client & destination through microservices.

 ## Detailed Requirements
 - An end user client that initiates a websocket request.